 1894 (23rd June)

-A son, Edward Albert Christian George Andrew Patrick David was born to Mary of Teck
+King Edward VIII was born Edward Albert Christian George Andrew Patrick David to Mary of Teck

 and Prince George